56 Fun And Interesting Facts About The Dominican Republic

 The country’s requirements for naturalization are significantly lower than other Caribbean countries.

-There are also generous tax incentives for those who invest in sustainable energy developments and projects.
+Generous tax incentives are available for those who invest in sustainable energy developments and projects.
 This explains the number of eco-style villas you’ll see on the market—particularly around the Samaná Peninsula.

 Houses and apartments are widely available to rent in the Dominican Republic and there are no restrictions on foreigners renting.

-The most important consideration when renting, besides the price, is electricity supply.
+The most important consideration when renting property in the Dominican Republic, besides the price, is electricity supply.

 Make sure the home or apartment has a suitable back-up power supply such as a generator or battery powered inverter, as power outages are a part of life.